JasonYuan869/Secure-Discord/README.md

 ## Questions
 - Can I use `libsignal` directly?
   - Probably not, some of the dependencies don't compile to wasm target so it would be difficult to run in the browser

-  ## Questions
-  - Can I use `libsignal` directly?
-    - Probably not, some of the dependencies don't compile to wasm target so it would be difficult to run in the brow.